Responsibilities of the Minister for Climate Change under the Climate Change Response Act.

 - ensuring allocation plans are in force at the appropriate times for industrial, agriculture and fisheries sectors and make determinations for the free allocation of New Zealand units in accordance with those plans

 - initiating and appointing a panel to conduct a review of the operation and effectiveness of the Emissions Trading Scheme.

-Under the Climate Change Response Act, the Minister has additional powers, in relation to the Emissions Trading Scheme that include:
+Under the Climate Change Response Act, the Minister has additional powers in relation to the Emissions Trading Scheme including: